Mrunal-G/Casual-turn-taking-and-backchannel-prediction/README.md

 for the downstream task and frozen**
 Meaning in opt1 hubert is not finetuned.
 In opt2, hubert is fine-tuned for classification.
 I am going to start with option 2 here.
 Standlone finetuning would most probably give better results than just loading pretrained model.

-However, they mentioned RedPajama + HuBERT + Opt1  gave best result.
+However, they mentioned RedPajama + HuBERT + Opt1  gave best result (without the dialogue history).

 Opt1 not clearly explained how they are using HuBERT and Language pretrained models loaded from the huggingface library without fine-tuning and adopting them for Casual turn-taking and backchannel prediction downstream task.